-Voted to accept Runaway Brook Road, together with all easements, as laid out and shown on a plan on file with the Town Clerk's Office.
-Such acceptance will not be final until such time as the bonding requirements of Article 35, FY2010 Annual Town Meeting, become effective for Runaway Brook Road; otherwise the current developer of the road will provide such bond, or incorporate in the deed for the lot(s) to be developed, such requirements prior to passing title to the lot(s); Such acceptance will not be final until the Deed to the aforesaid has been recorded in the Worcester South District Registry of Deeds at the expense of the Applicant/Developer and duly delivered to the Board of Selectmen.
+To see if the Town will vote to accept Runaway Brook Road, together with all easements, as laid out and shown on a plan on file with the Town Clerk's Office.
+Such acceptance will not be final until the Deed to the aforesaid has been recorded in the Worcester South District Registry of Deeds at the expense of the Applicant/Developer and duly delivered to the Board of Selectmen, or take any action in relation thereto.